MartinHvi/abaqus-syntax-highlighting/README.md

 * .inc
 * .incl
 # How to install
+Download the extension from VSCode Extension Marketplace.

+OR

 Download all the project files to a separate folder with a recognizable name such as "abaqus-syntax-highlighting" and put the folder in %USERPROFILE%\\.vscode\extensions.
 Restart VSCode and open any Abaqus input file.